jakaspeh/jakaspeh.github.io/_posts/2015-12-21-hello-concurrent-world.md

 considered a bad programming practice.
 However, my opinion is that it is good to know them because they are a basic building block of concurrent programs.

-In the next posts we will describe how to pass a function with arguments to a thread and investigate why are the plain threads dangerous.
+In the next articles we will describe how to pass a function with arguments to a thread and investigate why are the plain threads dangerous.

 Links: